One NZ: iPhone

 The first iPhone 3G released on 11 July 2008 was sold by Vodafone in Auckland, New Zealand to 22-year-old student Jonny Gladwell at 12:01 am NZST.
 The iPhone 3G was only available to customers on the Vodafone network.
-3G coverage for iPhone 3G was limited to major urban centres, as the phone operated on 850, 1900 and 2100 MHz bands; Vodafone's 3G network uses 900 and 2100 MHz.
-(The 850 MHz 3G band is used by Spark NZ.)
+3G coverage for iPhone 3G was limited to major urban centres, as the phone operated on 850, 1900 and 2100 MHz bands; Vodafone's 3G network used 900 and 2100 MHz.
+(The 850 MHz 3G band was used by Spark NZ.)
 900 MHz capability was added from the iPhone 3GS and subsequent models of iPhone.

 Fixed-line broadband

 ADSL and VDSL

-One NZ still offers copper-based ADSL and VDSL services.
-Vodafone had inherited two ISPs, Paradise.net and Clearnet when it purchased TelstraClear.
+One NZ no longer offers copper-based ADSL and VDSL services.
+Vodafone bought ihug in 2006, and inherited two ISPs, Paradise.net and Clearnet when it purchased TelstraClear in 2012.

 DOCSIS (cable)

-One NZ also offers DOCSIS cable modem broadband within the former TelstraClear's network.
+One NZ also offered DOCSIS cable modem broadband within the former TelstraClear's network.

 In June 2016, Vodafone upgraded its cable network to DOCSIS 3.1, in order to support gigabit speeds.

-One NZ currently offers a single option on the cable network.
-The standard plan provides up to 912 Mbit/s download and 104 Mbit/s upload.
+One NZ's standard plan provides up to 912 Mbit/s download and 104 Mbit/s upload, but is no longer available to buy.

 Coverage

-One NZ's cable network is available in the following areas:
+One NZ's cable network was available in the following areas: